 - “Best of” scams: many “best of” lists on the Internet are either affiliate scams, or pay per play, where those are featured paid the writer

 - Playing the victimized: the manipulator exaggerates the amount of damage someone has caused them to unduly increase the targets’ debt and the manipulator’s credit

-Scorched earth technique ™: in social and power dynamics, it consists of letting the attacker advance without attacking back.
+Scorched earth technique ™ (AKA: giving them enough rope to hang themselves): in social and power dynamics, it consists of letting the attacker advance without attacking back.

-The strategy is based on the idea that the more they attack, the angrier they seem, and the nastier they look.
-Once the attacker has socially over-extended, the scorched earth player has an easy time frame them as nasty and socially unfit.
+Explanation: The strategy is based on the idea that the more they attack, the angrier they seem, and the nastier they look.
+Once the attacker has socially over-extended, the scorched earth player has an easy time framing them as nasty and uncivilized.
 And, importantly, the people around will side with the scorched earth player, giving him the ultimate victory.

 Example: John used a scorched earth technique here, when he did not attack back a rude and overly aggressive doctor and instead stated and restated “I’m shocked”.